Day 1: Arrive

 - Length: 6436/ Par 72

-PM– Golf at Peninsula Kingswood Golf and Country Club (North or South Course)
+PM – Golf at Peninsula Kingswood Country Golf Club (North or South Course)

-Located 40 minutes from Melbourne toward the Mornington Peninsula, Peninsula Kingswood is currently undergoing some radical redevelopment of it’s two courses (north and south) and onsite facilities.
-Australian Architects Ogilvy Clayton have been tasked with redeveloping the courses and the early results are nothing short of spectacular.
-With wide open fairways lined by natural shrubbery and quite possibly the best greens in the land, Peninsula Kingswood is destined to be a must play course by any avid golfer.
+Located 40 minutes from Melbourne toward the Mornington Peninsula, Peninsula Kingswood underwent some radical redevelopment of its two courses (North and South) and on-site facilities.
+Australian Architects Ogilvy Clayton Mead (OCM) were tasked with redeveloping the courses and the results are nothing short of spectacular.
+With wide open fairways lined by natural shrubbery and quite possibly the best greens in the land, Peninsula Kingswood is a must play for any avid golfer.

-Enjoy Dinner in the new Clubhouse restaurant and stay overnight at Peninsula Kingswood’s new onsite accommodation.
+Enjoy dinner in the modern Clubhouse restaurant and stay overnight at Peninsula Kingswood’s onsite accommodation.

 Day 7: Peninsula Kingswood Country Golf Club and Depart